 In point #8 I asked you to learn a programming language, and yet here I am asking you to learn a scripting language?
 Why?
 Can the same programming language not be used as a scripting language?

-Well, there are certainly some languages which are good for both OOP coding and scripting like Python, and that’s why I asked you to learn it at least.
+Well, there are certainly some languages that are good for both OOP coding and scripting like Python, and that’s why I asked you to learn it at least.
 But if you happen to learn C/C++ or Java then you can’t whip out something as quickly as a Python or Perl developer can do.

 If you want to learn Python and need a course, The Complete Python Bootcamp is a great course to start with.

 The scripting language makes it easy to create tools and scripts to solve common problems in the programming world.
 If you have a good command over a scripting language like Python then you can automate mundane stuff easily.

-Once again, I suggest you to learn Python to kill two birds in one stone, and if you need some more resources, these list of free Python courses are also very helpful
+Once again, I suggest you learn Python to kill two birds in one stone, and if you need some more resources, this list of free Python courses are also very helpful

-Computer science graduates and people who aspire to become programmers can use this list to find out about things, tools, and skills to become a successful programmer.
+Computer science graduates and people who aspire to become programmers can use this list to find out about things, tools, and skills to become a successful programmers.

 By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available in terms of important things for programmers and you can find great advice on the Internet as 97 Things Programmers should know, a must-read for every serious programmer.